aroemers/crustimoney/API.md

 # <a name="crustimoney2.vector-grammar">crustimoney2.vector-grammar</a>

-A basic data-driven parser generator.
+A basic vector-driven parser generator.